dmichaels/rtd-tutorial/docs/source/usage.rst

 Another section with stuff and some text to _`text to link to` just previous.
 And check out this link to `text to link to`_ above also.
 And check another way this link to :ref:`text for link to text in this file <text to link to>` above also.

+And use the FOO module for other things ...

+.. autofunctin:: foo.some_foo_function